k-amin07/G14Arch/README.md

 Go to KDE Settings->Shortcuts.
 Click Add Command, in the dialogue box, enter `asusctl profile -n`.
 Set trigger to `fn + f5` and click Apply.

 ## Mic Mute Key
+Mic mute key should work out of the box in latest versions of plasma, provided `plasma-pa` package is installed, but if it doesnt, do the following steps.
 Run `usb-devices` and look for the device that says `Product=N-KEY Device`.
 Note the vendor id.
 For my zephyrus it is `0b05`.
 Run
 ```
 sudo find /sys -name modalias | xargs grep -i 0b05